 The above indicators of wear on your water softener have varying degrees of severity.
 To help you decide your next course of action, let’s go through a few of them.

 Motor not Running/Making Weird Noises

 You might not be able to immediately tell if your motor is not working.
-A simple way you can check is to open your water softener and check the motor.
+A simple way to check is to open your water softener and check the motor.
 Depending on which brand you have, this is a fairly simple task.
 To get an idea of how to do this, check out this video!

 The Brine is Not Flowing

 When we talk about the brine, we’re talking about the salt supply to your water softener.
 If it’s not flowing correctly, you might need to unclog it.
 The way to tell if the brine is not flowing is by testing the softness of your water with a simple DIY trick.